Fire and rescue services

 Yellow fever is widespread in Ethiopia.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
 Get vaccinated before you travel and carry your vaccination card.
 Some countries require you to present your Yellow Fever vaccination card if you have travelled in Ethiopia.

-Malaria is found in Ethiopia except for the capital Addis Ababa and areas above 2000m.
+Malaria is widespread in Ethiopia except for the capital Addis Ababa and areas above 2000m.
 Chloroquine-resistant strains are reported in some areas.
+Consider taking medication to prevent chloroquine-resistant malaria.

 Other insect-borne diseases include: